-To obtain a FDC at Vijayavada, which is representative of more natural and less regulated conditions, the curve at Vijayavada (Station 1 in Figure 2), established from the observed record of 1900-1965 (which retains more unregulated flows), has been scaled up by the ratio of mean annual flow for the above period and the 'official' estimate of the mean annual flow at the Krishna outlet, which is 78 BCM (cited also in Smakhtin and Anputhas 2006).
+To obtain an FDC at Vijayawada, which is representative of more natural and less regulated conditions, the curve at Vijayawada (station 1 in Figure 2), established from the observed record of 1900-1965 (which retains more unregulated flows) has been scaled up by the ratio of mean annual flow for the above period to the "official" estimate of the mean annual flow at the Krishna outlet of 78 BCM (cited also in Smakhtin and Anputhas 2006).

-To obtain a FDC at Srisailam, the 'naturalized' duration curve at Vijayavada (Station 1 in Figure 2) has been multiplied by the factor of 0.84 - the ratio of catchment areas at Srisailam (221,657 km2) and Vijayavada (251,360 km2).
-The data period used was 1900-1965 (despite the availability of more recent observations) to avoid the impacts of the significant reduction of the Krishna flow observed in the last 50 years and to ensure a more or less 'unregulated' record.
+To obtain an FDC at Srisailam, the "naturalized" duration curve at Vijayawada (Station 1 in Figure 2) has been multiplied by the factor of 0.84 - the ratio of catchment area at Srisailam (221,657 km2) to the catchment area at Vijayawada (251,360 km2).
+The data period used was 1900-1965 (despite the availability of more recent observations) to avoid the impacts of observed significant reduction of the Krishna flow in the last 50 years and ensure a more or less "unregulated" record.